 Here are five key reasons financial leaders are adopting integrated payables:

-- Implementing a modern end-to-end payment technology solution with minimal to no upfront investment required.
+1. Implementing a modern end-to-end integrated payables solution with minimal to no upfront investment required.

 An integrated payables solution is essentially a one-stop solution with a platform that facilitates multiple forms of B2B supplier payments, including ACH electronic transfer, wire transfer, paper checks and virtual credit cards.
 The IP provider receives a single instruction file from the company with the list of suppliers that need to be paid and its activation team contacts each one to arrange the optimal payment method for that supplier.
 The team can steer suppliers toward your company’s preferred payment methods by allowing them to get paid faster if they choose a virtual card payment.